-RI TANDARDS DESCRIPTION PA E NOTES GRI STANDARDS DESCRIPTION PAGE NOTES Resource pro ptection "a) Indirect (Scope 2) GHG emissions are equivalent to 63,569 t CO {2ec} .
-GRI 103: Man nagement approach disclosures 2016 b) For the calcution of CO 2 emissions, the "Location-based" method has been applied, which uses average GHG emission factors 103-1 Explanation of the material topic and its Boundary 11; 26- 27; 64; 74 specific to each national energy generation mix.
-103-2 The management approach and its components 11;60- 61; 64 c) Gases included in the definition of Greenhouse Gases are CO_2 , CH_4 , N_2O , however CH_4 and N_2O % is negligible compared to that 103-3 Evaluation of the management approach 60-61;64 of the CO 2 d) The base year for calculation is 2019.
-GRI 303: Wat ter and Effluents 2018 e) The source of emissions are the following: 303-1 Interactions with water as a shared resource 64 Year Country F.E.
-Source: 2018 Australia 0.8000 kgCO2e/kWh Australia Government 2018 Published in July 2018 303-2 Management of water discharge-related impacts 64 2 Energy indirect (Scope 2) GHG emissions 62 2017 Argentina 0.3583 (2018 Report) - Emissions intensity of the power sector National Inventory 303-3 Water withdrawal 64 b) In construction sites where groundwater withdrawal is used, we respect the limits imposed by local legislation on extraction limits aimed at avoiding water stress in the area. c) All supplied waters fall into the freshwater category (<1,000 mg/l total solid content) Association of O.011 Associati GRI 301: Mate erials 2016 kgCO2e/kWh Issuling Boules (AID) - Production mix factor f) Data relating to JVs are reported as total 301-1 Materials used by weight or volume 66 JV values, without considering Ghella's GRI 304: Bio diversity 2016 percentage of participation in the JV. g) To classify emissions references are made to "The Greenhouse Gas Protocol: A Corporate 304-2 Significant impacts of activities, products, and services on biodiversity 68-69 Accounting and Reporting Standard (Revised edition)" which defines: Scope 2 - Indirect Anti-corrupti on GHG emissions (electricity): emissions generated by the production of the electricity GRI 103: Man nagement Approach Disclosures 2016 consumed by the company; Scope 3 - Other indirect GHG emissions: all other GHG emissions associated to activities of the 103-1 Explanation of the material topic and its Boundary 11; 26-27; 31; 74 company, but not owned or controlled by the company (e.g. emissions due to activities of third parties operating within the Group 103-2 The management approach and its components 11; 31 worksites).
-103-3 Evaluation of the management approach 31 GRI 205: Ant icorruption 2016 205-3 Confirmed incidents of corruption and actions taken 31 During 2019 no incidents of corruption were reported and no legal cases were brought against Ghella or its representative employees.
+RI TANDARDS DESCRIPTION PA E NOTES GRI STANDARDS DESCRIPTION PAGE NOTES Resource prote ection "a) Indirect (Scope 2) GHG emissions are equivalent to 63,569 t CO 200 .
+GRI 103: Mana gement approach disclosures 2016 b) For the calcution of CO 2 emissions, the "Location-based" method has been applied, which uses average GHG emission factors 103-1 Explanation of the material topic and its Boundary 11; 26- 27; 64; 74 specific to each national energy generation mix.
+103-2 The management approach and its components 11;60- 61; 64 c) Gases included in the definition of Greenhouse Gases are CO_2 , CH_4 , N_2O , however CH_4 and N_2O % is negligible compared to that 103-3 Evaluation of the management approach 60-61;64 of the CO_2 . d) The base year for calculation is 2019.
+GRI 303: Wate r and Effluents 2018 e) The source of emissions are the following: 303-1 Interactions with water as a shared resource 64 Year Country F.E.
+Source: 2018 Australia 0.8000 kgCO2e/kWh Government 2018 Published in July 2018 303-2 Management of water discharge-related impacts 64 05-2 Energy indirect (Scope 2) GHG emissions 6.
+2017 Argentina 0.3583 (2018 Report) - 303-3 Water withdrawal 64 b) In construction sites where groundwater withdrawal is used, we respect the limits imposed by local legislation on extraction limits aimed at avoiding water stress in the area. c) All supplied waters fall into the freshwater category (≤1,000 mg/l total solid content) RgCOZe/kWn Report ZUZU Association of O.011 Regular Padias (ALD) GRI 301: Mater ials 2016 kgCO2e/kWh sisuing Boules (AIB) - Production mix factor f) Data relating to JVs are reported as total 301-1 Materials used by weight or volume 66 JV values, without considering Ghella's GRI 304: Biodi versity 2016 percentage of participation in the JV. g) To classify emissions references are made to "The Greenhouse Gas Protocol: A Corporate 304-2 Significant impacts of activities, products, and services on biodiversity 68-69 Accounting and Reporting Standard (Revised edition)" which defines: Scope 2 - Indirect Anti-corruption ٦ GHG emissions (electricity): emissions generated by the production of the electricity GRI 103: Mana gement Approach Disclosures 2016 consumed by the company; Scope 3 - Other indirect GHG emissions: all other GHG emissions associated to activities of the 103-1 Explanation of the material topic and its Boundary 11; 26-27; 31; 74 company, but not owned or controlled by the company (e.g. emissions due to activities of third parties operating within the Group 103-2 The management approach and its components 11; 31 worksites).
+103-3 Evaluation of the management approach 31 GRI 205: Antic orruption 2016 205-3 Confirmed incidents of corruption and actions taken 31 During 2019 no incidents of corruption were reported and no legal cases were brought against Ghella or its representatives, employees.